-Managing access to the WordPress backend area is one of the most critical aspect of the entire website administration.
-Fortunately WordPress core does the great job controlling what other users are authorized to do within the backend area with capabilities however sometimes you actually want to complete restrict access to the Backend side of your website.
+Managing access to the WordPress backend area is one of the most critical aspects of the entire website administration.
+Fortunately WordPress core does a great job controlling what other users are authorized to do within the backend area with capabilities however sometimes you actually want to complete restrict access to the backend side of your website.

-All registered users, including the lowest user level Subscribers, have access to the WordPress backend side.
+All registered users, including the lowest user-level Subscribers, have access to the WordPress backend side.
 This is the default WordPress behavior.
 The only thing that differentiate users is list of assigned capabilities.
-Based on that list, authenticated user either can or can not see certain backend menus and perform some actions like edit or delete posts, pages etc.
+Based on that list, authenticated users either can or can not see certain backend menus and perform some actions like edit or delete posts, pages, etc.

-With Advanced Access Manager you can easily lockdown (restrict) the backend are for any group or users (role) or individual users with few really simple steps and they do not require any coding skills.
+With Advanced Access Manager you can easily lockdown (restrict) the backend area for any group of users (role) or individual users with few really simple steps and they do not require any coding skills.

 Go to Capabilities tab and click on + Create button.
-The pop-up form allows you to create a custom capabilities, so enter access_dashboard.
+The pop-up form allows you to create a custom capabilities, so enter aam_access_dashboard.

-Assign access_dashboard capability to other roles if necessary
+Assign aam_access_dashboard capability to other roles or users

 Redefine login redirect

-With AAM you have ability to manage access to the backend side with just couple custom capabilities that you can create on the Capabilities tab; no need to be a developer or do write and crazy PHP code.
+With AAM you have the ability to manage access to the backend side with a single custom capability that you can create on the Capabilities tab.
+No need to be a developer or write a crazy PHP code.
 And what is cool about this that it is complete free.